Skip to content

 What if I’m struggling to repay my loan?

 If you’re struggling to repay your loan, get in touch with the loan provider.
-They may give you more time to make the payment.
-Simply missing repayments will affect your credit score and you’ll be charged a fee for each one you miss.
+It may give you more time to make the payment.
+Simply missing repayments will affect your credit score and you’ll be charged a fee for each repayment you miss.

-If you need help with debt, organisations like Citizens Advice and StepChange Debt Charity can offer free non-judgmental advice.
+If you need help with debt, organisations including Citizens Advice and StepChange Debt Charity can offer free non-judgmental advice.

 Will searching for a loan affect my credit rating?

-Searching for a loan With Compare the Market won’t affect your credit rating.
-But each time you apply for credit, a note is placed on your credit file saying that a business has reviewed it.
+Searching for a loan with Compare the Market won’t affect your credit rating.
+But each formal application you make for credit will be marked on your credit file.

-If you make several applications in a short period of time, lenders could see this as a sign that you’re in desperate need of a loan or that you’re taking on more debt than you can afford.
+If you make several applications over a short period, lenders could see this as a sign that you’re in desperate need of a loan or that you’re taking on more debt than you can afford.

 What is a payment holiday?

-You’ll continue to be charged interest if you take a payment holiday and you’ll still have to pay back the loan at a later date.
+You’ll continue to be charged interest if you take a payment holiday.
+And you’ll still have to pay back the loan at a later date.
+Your monthly repayments may also go up after the agreed payment holiday is over – check with your lender.

 Can I take out a loan while on benefits or unemployed?

-Having little or no income poses a big risk to lenders.
-If they do offer you a loan, they may ask you to put up your home or car as collateral, or find a guarantor willing to repay the loan if you can’t.
+Having little or no income poses a bigger risk to lenders.
+If they do offer you a loan, they may ask you to put up your home or car as security.
+Alternatively, you could consider a guarantor loan.

-Is it better to borrow from my bank?
+Is it better to borrow from my current bank?

-Your bank will usually be willing to lend you money if you have a good credit history and hold a current account with them.
-But that doesn’t automatically mean a bank loan is right for you.
+Borrowing from your bank isn’t necessarily the best option.
+Your bank will usually be willing to lend you money if you have a good credit history and hold a current account with it.
+But that doesn’t automatically mean its borrowing terms are right for you.